iiab/iiab/roles/maps/README.md

 ### Overlapping Regions

-At the moment, overlapping regions is not allowed.
+At the moment, overlapping regions are not allowed.
 However, if you find that you want to expand a region, you can always delete it and download a larger one instead.

 ### Final Setup for Users